 (12-14), (15-17), 18-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70 & over

-* 12-17 year olds can only run the half-marathon or marathon at this time.
+* 12-17 year old runners can only participate in the half-marathon or marathon at this time.
 Ultra participants must be 18 years or older.

 When is packet pick-up?